 We've traveled that way in Veneto, Sicily, Umbria, Trentino, Lombardy, Puglia, Basilicata, and last year also in Tuscany (I am aware that we are very fortunate to live that close to Italy and to be able to travel).
 I visited Tuscany once before, more than 10 years ago with my parents and loved watching the landscapes passing by through the bus window, Florence with its dense concentration of art and the small towns of Lucca, Siena and, San Gimignano.
 So many beautiful places in just one region!
-Last summer, when I bought two tickets for Yann Tiersen’s concert in Rome as a gift to Luka for our anniversary, an opportunity stroke to visit Tuscany, as a two day stay on our way to Rome.
+Last summer, when I bought two tickets for Yann Tiersen’s concert in Rome as a gift to Luka for his birthday, an opportunity stroke to visit Tuscany, as a two day stay on our way to Rome.
 We chose Pienza because I remember the town from my Renaissance Art classes at the University, as a model Renaissance town, but also because I read about nearby thermal springs and pretty thermal town of Bagno Vignoni in Frances Mayes’ Under the Tuscan Sun book (I've been traveling inspired by that book before as well- you can read about it here and here).

 Pienza was not always Pienza during the course of history.
 Let me explain- until mid-15-th century it was a hilltop village of Corsignano, where future Pope Pius II was born in 1405 as Enea Silvio Piccolomini.
 When he became a Pope, he decided to redesign his native village into an ideal Renaissance town.
 The rebuilding began about 1459, done by Florentine architect Bernardo Rossellino- the two of them managed to redesign the center of the town erected around the trapezoidal main square.
 There stands the Cathedral (consecrated already in 1462 by Pope Pius II himself!), Palazzo Piccolomini (intended as a summer retreat for the Pope), Palazzo Vescovile (intended as a residence for bishops), a town hall (the Palazzo Comunale) and a travertine well (called Pozzo dei Cani, or “Well of the Dogs”, I still have to find out why?).